 Your loved one should provide documents showing that they finished education or vocational programs during detention or attended a rehabilitation program.
 These are proof that they aren’t a flight risk.

 Reunite with Your Loved One

 After getting a favorable outcome from your immigration bond hearing, you’ll need to post the bond.
 However, the process can be confusing and time-consuming.
-Let one of Amistad Bail Bonds highly experienced bail bondsmen in North Carolina process your loved one’s bond payment for you.
+Let one of Amistad Bail and Immigration Bonds highly experienced bail bondsmen in North Carolina process your loved one’s bond payment for you.